hantsy/spring6-sandbox/docs/rest-client.md

 Firstly `RestClinet` calls `method` or `get`/`post`/`put`/`delete` to set the HTTP method, then calls `uri`/`header`/`accept`/`contentType`, etc. to prepare HTTP request content, finally calls `retrieve`/`exchange` to send the request.
 * The `retrieve` returns a `ResponseSpec` that is easier to extract the HTTP response body and headers or the entire HTTP response entity.
-* The `exchange` provides more options to control the raw HTTP request and response data.
+* The `exchange` provides more room to control the raw HTTP request and response data.

 If the remote APIs are not accessible or not ready at the moment you are building the client codes, try to use [`MockRestServiceServer`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/client/MockRestServiceServer.html) or [`WireMock`](https://wiremock.org/) or [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract) to mock the remote APIs and verify the client functionality in an isolated environment.